-The Pentland Hills Regional Park provides opportunities for schools to participate in enjoyable, active and challenging activities in an outdoor setting which contributes to delivering the Curriculum for Excellence.
+The Pentland Hills Regional Park Service no longer leads school visits to the Park but provide information, guidance and the use of equipment for schools to participate in enjoyable, active and challenging activities in an outdoor setting which contributes to delivering the Curriculum for Excellence.

 Curriculum areas include Social Studies, Sciences and Health & Wellbeing.